oracle-livelabs/apex/book-club-lab/11-update-navigation/update-navigation.md

     *Note: This will remove the top navigation bar containing the user menu and replace it with our Navigation List.
 We will add the user menu back next.*

 ## Task 2: Add Entries to the Navigation Bar List
-Now we will add the user menu to the top navigation bar so the user can log out.
+Now we will add the user menu to the top navigation bar so the user is able to log out.

 1. Navigate back to the application home page and click **Shared Components**.